A pedagogical research institute wanted to test whether a new method for teaching geometry helps students achieve better scores.

-The results of the experiment showed that the mean sale price of the treatment group was $\$20$ more than the mean of the control group.
-To test whether the results could be explained by random chance, Andrey created the table below, which summarizes the results of $1000$ re-randomizations of the data (with differences between means rounded to the nearest $10$ dollars).
+The results of the experiment showed that the mean score of the treatment group is $8$ points greater than the mean score of the control group.
+To test whether the results could be explained by random chance, the researchers created the table below, which summarizes the results of $1000$ re-randomizations of the data (with differences between means rounded to the nearest $2$ points).

-**According to the simulations, what is the probability of the treatment group's mean being higher than the control group's mean by $\$20$ or more?**
+**According to the simulations, what is the probability of the treatment group's mean being higher than the control group's mean by $8$ points or more?**

 $\qquad$[[☃ input-number 1]]